IsaccBarker/Corporate/README.md

 bring to attension <things>
 ```

-You can also pop things from the stack like so:
+You can also pop from the stack like so:

 ```
-let's drop <number of element>
+let's drop
-I don't have the bandwidth to <eggs> <thing>
+I don't have the bandwidth to
 ```

 ## Arithmetic